xero/moebius-web/README.md

 # Vertical Block - v

 Toggles between left and right-handed vertical blocks, operates in the same way as shading mode.

-# Extended Brush - e

-Allows a selected character from the extended-ASCII set to be used as a brush, as with the other modes this also supports drawing with straight lines, as well as fixing any attribute conflicts.
-Pressing the F1 to F10 keys will quickly select light shade, medium shade, dark shade, full, upper, lower, left, right, middle, and dot blocks respectively.

 # Smudge - w